Moorland Wildlife for Beginners: What You Can Spot on Open Uplands

 You don’t need specialist knowledge or equipment to enjoy moorland wildlife.
 With a slow pace and a little curiosity, these open uplands reveal themselves in quiet, memorable moments.

 This guide walks you through what makes moorlands special, the wildlife you’re likely to see, and how to explore these fragile habitats responsibly.
+If you enjoy open landscapes, our Heathland Wildlife guide introduces another unique UK habitat with species adapted to wide, exposed terrain.

 Why moorlands are so special